nigeltao/nigeltao.github.io/blog/2022/zstandard-part-4-huffman.md

 ## From Bitstrings to Symbols

-Tables map from bitstrings to symbols and for Zstandard's Literal data, there are up to 256 symbols.
+Tables convert bitstrings to symbols and for Zstandard's Literal data, there are up to 256 symbols.
 A symbol value of 0x40 naturally corresponds to the ASCII '@' character, 0x41 corresponds to 'A', etc. If some of those 256 symbol values aren't used, they don't need to be explicitly listed in the mapping.